COVID-19 Frequently Asked Questions

 Is next season still happening?
 Will it start on time?
 What is the schedule?

 We are committed to protecting the health and safety of our fans, staff and players.
 We will follow the recommendations provided by local, regional and national health officials regarding return-to-play protocols and restrictions.
-The league office is also preparing tentative plans for delayed start dates, should they become necessary.

 Our players and coaches are preparing to return to Spokane and the Chiefs’ business office is committed to providing more exciting family entertainment to our great fans as soon as it is deemed safe to do so.